Farming for the Future

 Fair Farms celebrates farmers and businesses – small and large – that adopt visionary farm practices.
 Properly managing farmland means investing in practices and policies to preserve and restore farmland for the use, education, and enjoyment of future generations.

-- Gov. Hogan: Support Local FarmersWith your help, last year Maryland created the Maryland Food for Maryland Institutions Study Group whose goal has been to increase the amount of locally grown food procured by Maryland institutions, providing more market opportunities for our local farming community.
-This year, we’re urging Governor Hogan to include funding for: Certified Local Farmer Enterprise Program This voluntary ...
+- Take Action: Get locally-grown food into Maryland institutions!With your help, last year Maryland created the Maryland Food for Maryland Institutions Study Group whose goal has been to increase the amount of locally grown food procured by Maryland institutions, providing more market opportunities for our local farming community.
+Out of that diverse network of stakeholders, came the idea to establish the two important ...

 - VA Farmers’ Markets Should be ‘Essential’ during COVID-19 CrisisFarmers’ markets are a critical component of Virginia’s food system and economy as they provide affordable, fresh, and nutritious food directly to consumers, and keep much needed capital within their local communities.
 Moreover, farmers’ markets also play an instrumental role in communities’ food security systems, as surplus stocks are donated to area food banks, and ...